DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/general/code-of-conduct.md

 - Only you, and those people who need to know in order for the complaint to be properly and fairly investigated, should be provided information about your complaint.

-- In the case of a formal complaint, the person you have made the complaint against should be notified and given an opportunity to respond.
+- In the case of a formal complaint, our preference is that the person you have made the complaint against should be notified and given an opportunity to respond.

-- If a person is found to have sexually harassed you there should be clear consequences for their actions.
+- If a person is found to have harassed you, discriminated against you, bullied you, or otherwise violated this COC there should be clear consequences for their actions.

-- DSC will not tolerate retaliation against anyone for making a good-faith complaint of sexual harassment or supporting someone else's complaint.
+- DSC will not tolerate retaliation against anyone for making a good-faith complaint of harassment, discrimination, bullying, or other misconduct, or for supporting someone else's complaint.
 Some forms of retaliation may also be unlawful.